 At the suggestion of my wife, I began painting in 2010.
 I, like Ad Reinhardt, am drawn to applying nearly identical colors onto a canvas, inviting the viewer to take a second or third look.
 This, and formulating different mediums appeals to my scientific side.
 Painting geometrically, lines and angles coming together, appeals to my aesthetic side.
 I like to use oil on large canvases, providing room for bold, sweeping strokes.

-Enjoying the culture a big city has to offer, my wife and I moved to Tampa, Florida.
+Enjoying the culture a big city has to offer, my wife and I moved to the east coast of , Florida.
 One of my great life’s passions is painting with my wife.
 Our creative energy seems to bounce off each other.

 My paintings have been shown at group displays and are hanging on the walls of lofts, condominiums and homes.